UoB-COMSM0110/2024-group-4/README.md

 ### Class Diagram

 The class diagram was initially created as a general blueprint for the game's structure which we would follow to maximise programming cohesion.
 As our ideas developed and the features we implemented increased, we gradually updated the class diagram and found it to be a useful visual aid throughout the development process, particularly as complexity grew.
 However, due to the speed of feature increments, the class diagram became a 'documentation' tool as opposed to a planning tool as we predominantly referred back to it during team meetings when presenting what changes we had made to the system.
-Although, it did aid in the development process as we were able to easily spot a few circular dsign malpractices and refactor them.
+Although, it did aid in the development process as we were able to easily spot a few circular design malpractices and refactor them.

 <div align=center>
    <img src="asset/ClassDiagram.png"/>